 For pet shoots owners should wear walking boots/trainers/wellies.

 Not to worry, if the weather is typically Scottish then we can re-arrange to a better day free of charge...
 Rain and moody clouds can make for some great photos though, so if you want to go ahead then I'm game!

 Do I need to order prints through you?

 Your gallery will contain a store which allows you to purchase prints, digital copies, and packages if you wish to do so.

-All my Session Packages include a number of images (be them digital or physical prints) as standard.
+All my Session Packages include all the images from your session in full resolution on a USB as standard.
 You are under no commitment to purchase any additional photographs from your session unless you want to.

-Full-resolution digital copies come with a partial copyright signover, meaning that you are free to print the image as many times as you like, to any size you like, as many different ways as you like, wheverever you like!
+Full-resolution digital copies come with a partial copyright sign over, meaning that you are free to print the image as many times as you like, to any size you like, as many different ways as you like, where ever you like!
 If you select this option I particuarly recommend using Loxley Colour Labs in Glasgow who's quality is second to none.

 What are your credentials?